-However, while good carbs are excellent for your overall health, it’s a known fact that if you’re looking to slim down, making some adjustments to your carb intake can be extremely effective.
+However, while good carbs are excellent for your overall health, it’s clear from the study that making some adjustments to your carb intake can be extremely effective.
 That’s not to say you shouldn’t ever eat a piece of fruit or a bowl of brown rice, but making smart swaps can result in weight loss and overall improved health.
-Below, we’ve mapped out 7 easy tips to cut carbs from your diet this year, and still be healthy and satisfied.
+Below, we’ve mapped out 7 easy tips to cut carbs from your diet, and still be healthy and stay sane.

 1. Commit to cutting out bread.